 Lindsay Lloyd serves as Senior Advisor, Freedom and Democracy at the George W. Bush Institute.
 He previously served as Director of the Human Freedom Initiative at the Bush Institute, where he led original research and programmatic efforts to advance freedom and democracy in the world.

-Prior to joining the Bush Institute, Lindsay served for 16 years at the International Republican Institute (IRI), most recently as senior advisor for policy.
+Prior to joining the Bush Institute, Mr. Lloyd served for 16 years at the International Republican Institute (IRI), most recently as senior advisor for policy.
 Previously, he was IRI’s regional director for Europe and co-director of the regional program for Central and Eastern Europe, which was based in Slovakia.
-At IRI, Lindsay worked with candidates, elected officials, political parties, and civil society activists to develop lasting democratic institutions.
+At IRI, Mr. Lloyd worked with candidates, elected officials, political parties, and civil society activists to develop lasting democratic institutions.

 America’s Embrace of Democracy Abroad Matters at Home

 Bush Institute Scholarship Helps North Korean Refugees Thrive